 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 The types of assessment used for each module aim to measure the learning outcomes we want you to achieve.
-Although formal end-of-semester examinations are predominant, often accounting for 80% or more of the formal assessment, many modules include a significant coursework element.
-You are also continuously assessed through practical work, which accounts for about 20% of the overall assessment in years 1 to 3.
+Although formal end-of-semester examinations are predominant, often accounting for 80% or more of the formal assessment of lecture-based modules, many modules include a significant coursework element.
+You're also continuously assessed through practical work, which accounts for about 20% of the overall assessment in years 1 to 3.

 A-level: AAB including Chemistry.